gzachariadis/Windows-10/README.md

 The [Sources](#Bibliography) where I gathered the plethora of registry tweaks that can be found under this repository, are at the bottom of this file.
 Enjoy :)

-# Services

-This is not a <b>Safe Configuration</b> for your System and I cannot possibly test all possible configurations extensively!

-What I can offer is what “works for me” and the obstacles I have come across so you do not have to discover them on your own.

-Feel free to copy this setup but don't hold me liable for anything that is wrong about it in your individual case.

 ### System Services

 This is a list of services which Microsoft has allowed me to disable succesfully as of this latest release, if a service is not on this list then I am unsure of the impacts it may have on your desktop experience.
 Be mindful, that I use Wireless connection for my Gaming System, so if you using a wired connection your configuration will vary.

 Here's a NTLite Preset that matches this configuration.

-### Per-user Services Summary

-This is a list of per-user services which I disable.
-These only prevents the services from being started on login.
-Per-user services are dynamically created upon creating a user session for example you'll see ContactData service but also see the running service ContactData_37664 (per-user service), each user logged into the system will have their on per user service for those listed below if it is configured to be enabled.

 ### First Boot Scripts